Smart Meter Mass. Testimony

 Checks and Cash for a Ballot Question Committee

-• One of the following statements:
+One of these statements:

 • I am the sole source of these funds.